Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ##### 3. Prepare the raised bed

 DIY the raised beds if you can, it’s easy and cost-effective, there are plenty of tutorials out there.
 I’m going to say this loud and clear, please use UNTREATED wood, you don’t want to buy treated wood that flows chemicals to your food, don’t you?
-There are plenty of options, we choose **Macrocarpa** Sleepers, as there are natural, solid, rot-resistant and durable.
+There are plenty of options, we choose **Macrocarpa** Sleepers, as there are natural, solid, rot-resistant, and durable.
 We bought ours from [Cypress Sawmill](https://www.cypress-sawmill.co.nz/).

 ##### 4. Prepare the soil

 Soil is a key component for the crops, the better your base, the better the crops will respond.
 Well, one of the perks of raising beds (No-Dig technique) is that you can control your soil and add nutrition as you go.
 Compost, Topsoil, Straw, and mulch are some great sources.

+Tips: \
-Tip: we needed 3 cubic meters of topsoil, which we've got delivered from [Central Landsacpes](https://centrallandscapes.co.nz/), a sustainable (saves plastic packaging) and cost-effective option for sure.
+*we needed 3 cubic meters of topsoil, which we've got delivered from [Central Landsacpes](https://centrallandscapes.co.nz/), a sustainable (saves plastic packaging) and cost-effective option for sure.

+\* I've followed the lasagna soil method: where you can add materials to each level.